Herocraft321/VSCode-OLEDB-Runner/README.md

 # oledb-runner README

 ## Features
-This extension is used to execute OLEDB queries to CSV files.
+This VSCode extension is used to execute OLEDB queries to CSV files.

 You can use comands to configure and run OLEDB query.
 ## Release Notes